buraksezer/olric/README.md

 ### Lock Implementation

-DMap implementation is already thread-safe to meet your thread safety requirements.
-When you want to have more control on the concurrency, you can use LockWithTimeout method.
-It's slightly modified version of [Moby's(formerly Docker) locker package](https://github.com/moby/moby/tree/master/pkg/locker).
-It utilizes `sync.Mutex`.
-Take a look at the code for details.
+The DMap implementation is already thread-safe to meet your thread safety requirements.
+When you want to have more control on the concurrency, you can use LockWithTimeout and Lock methods.
+Olric borrows the locking algorithm from Redis.
+Redis authors propose the following algorithm:

-Please note that the lock implementation has no backup.
-So if the node, which the lock belongs to, crashed, the acquired lock is dropped.
+> The command <SET resource-name anystring NX EX max-lock-time> is a simple way to implement a locking system with Redis.
+>
+> A client can acquire the lock if the above command returns OK (or retry after some time if the command returns Nil), and remove the lock just using DEL.
+>
+> The lock will be auto-released after the expire time is reached.
+>
+> It is possible to make this system more robust modifying the unlock schema as follows:
+>
+> Instead of setting a fixed string, set a non-guessable large random string, called token.
+> Instead of releasing the lock with DEL, send a script that only removes the key if the value matches.
+> This avoids that a client will try to release the lock after the expire time deleting the key created by another client that acquired the lock later.

+Equivalent of`SETNX` command in Olric is `PutIf(key, value, IfNotFound)`.
+Lock and LockWithTimeout commands are properly implements the algorithm which is proposed above.

+You should know that this implementation is a subject of the clustering algorithm.
+Olric is an AP product.
+So there is no guarantee about reliability.

 **I recommend the lock implementation to be used for efficiency purposes in general, instead of correctness.**

-## Client

-Olric is mainly designed to be used as an embedded [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table).
-So if you are running long-lived servers, Olric is pretty suitable to share some transient, approximate, fast-changing data between them.
-What if you want to access the cluster in a short-lived process?
-Fortunately, Olric has an external API which can be used to access the cluster within any environment.
-It will be documented soon.

-A Golang client is already prepared to access and modify DMaps from outside.
-[Here is the documentation](https://godoc.org/github.com/buraksezer/olric/client).
+### Storage Engine

+Olric implements an append-only log file, indexed with a builtin map.
+It creates new tables and evacuates existing data to the new ones if it needs to shrink or expand.

 ## Sample Code